Primary Concept

 Procedure:

-- To 1 mL of Fehling’s solution A (aqueous solution of CuSO4) add 1 mL of Fehling solution B (solution of potassium tartrate).
+- To 1 mL of Fehling’s solution A (aqueous solution of CuSO4) add 1 mL of Fehling solution B (solution of potassium tartrate).- Add 2 mL of the sugar solution, mix well and boil.

 Questions: